 Donovan Livingston is an award-winning educator, spoken word poet, and public speaker.
 In 2016, his Harvard Graduate School of Education convocation address “Lift Off” went viral, reaching over thirteen million views and prompting Hillary Clinton to praise, “It’s young graduates like [Livingston] who make it clear that America’s best days are still ahead.”
 Since his pivotal speech, Livingston has been featured on CNN, NPR, BBC, Good Morning America, and in news outlets across Europe, Australia, India, and South Africa.
 His convocation address was published as a book by Spiegel & Grau in 2017.

 A believer in the enormous opportunities that education provides, Livingston inspires students, educators, and communities with his conviction that every child has the right to “lift off” and achieve their dreams.
 Drawing on personal experiences as well as scholarship, Livingston examines the role of culture, hip hop and spoken word poetry in student experiences in higher and postsecondary education.
 In addition, Livingston’s areas of expertise include educational leadership, anti-racist pedagogy, and qualitative research methodologies.
 An impassioned and dynamic speaker, he incorporates creative elements into his lectures such as spoken word poetry and audience collaboration.

-Livingston has earned master’s degrees from Columbia University and Harvard University, and is now a Ph.D. candidate at the University of North Carolina at Greensboro in Educational Leadership & Cultural Foundations.
+Livingston has earned master’s degrees from Columbia University and Harvard University, and a Ph.D. from the University of North Carolina at Greensboro in Educational Leadership & Cultural Foundations.
 Currently, Livingston serves as the Assistant Dean of the Office of University Collaborations and Lecturer in the Department of Education at Wake Forest University.
 He lives in Winston-Salem, North Carolina with his wife Lauren, daughter Joy, and two beagles, Phife and Left-Eye.

 In this student-focused talk, Livingston helps young people of all ages to recognize their potential as agents of change and to realize the power of their own voices in achieving their dreams.